PHyCLIP: $\ell_1$-Product of Hyperbolic Factors Unifies Hierarchy and Compositionality in Vision-Language Representation

 \begin{proposition}[Embedding of Boolean Lattice] A Boolean lattice $(2^\mathcal{C},\preceq)$ for $n$ atomic concepts can be embedded into the poset $(\mathbb{R}^n,\preceq)$ used by order embeddings while preserving the order relations.
-As a metric space $(\{0,1\}^n,d_{\mathrm{Ham}})$, it is isometrically embedded into an $\ell_1$-product metric space $(\prod_{i=1}^k X_i,\sum_{i=1}^k d_i)$ for any $k\ge n$ after appropriate per-factor scaling.
+As a metric space $(\{0,1\}^n,d_{\mathrm{Ham}})$, it is isometrically embedded into an $\ell_1$-product metric space $(\prod_{i=1}^k X_i, d_1)$ for any $k\ge n$ after appropriate per-factor scaling.
 However, it admits no isometric embedding into a hyperbolic space $\mathbb{H}^d$ for any $d\ge 2$ and $n\ge 2$. \end{proposition}

 See Appendix~\ref{appendix:proofs} for the proof.
 The first part of the proposition explains that order embeddings can be regarded as a continuous relaxation of Boolean lattices.
 A pure Boolean lattice has remarkable expressivity for compositionality, but it is often too coarse as it considers combinations of all atomic concepts.
 Order embeddings enrich it by replacing each bit $\{0,1\}$ with $\mathbb{R}$.
 The remaining part explains the affinity between Boolean lattices and the $\ell_1$-product metric, as well as the incompatibility between Boolean lattices and hyperbolic spaces.

 Note that we can also consider a weighted version of an $\ell_p$-product metric, where the distances on different factors can be weighted differently.
 However, in the context of isometric embeddings, these weights and per-factor scalings are essentially equivalent, as one can be absorbed into the other.